MOA-2020-BLG-135Lb: A New Neptune-class Planet for the Extended MOA-II Exoplanet Microlens Statistical Analysis: Discussion

 Another notable detail from our results is that a planet with a mass ratio $q = 1.52_{-0.31}^{+0.39} \times 10^{-4}$ seems to be exactly where previous core accretion theories predicted a Neptune desert \citep{ida2004toward,mordasini2009extrasolar}.
-On the other hand, it also lies exactly in the peak of the planet-to-star mass ratio distribution measured by gravitational microlensing \citep{suzuki2018microlensing}.
-Once more, the \citet{suzuki2016exoplanet} contained only 30 planets and, to better understand this contradiction, we need a larger microlens exoplanet sample.
+It also lies exactly in the peak of the planet-to-star mass ratio distribution measured by the state-of-the-art statistical analysis of planets detected by gravitational microlensing \citep{suzuki2016exoplanet}.
+Recently, \citet{zang2022systematic} reported the analysis of a statistical planetary sample with 13 homogeneously-selected planets observed in 2019 by the KMTNet Collaboration.
+The paper suggests that the mass ratio function may not decrease rapidly below the \citet{suzuki2016exoplanet} mass-ratio break ($q_{br} \sim 10^{-4}$), instead, there may be a uniform distribution in $\log q$.
+Once more, the \citet{suzuki2016exoplanet} contained 30 planets and \citet{zang2022systematic} contained 13 planets.
+To better understand this planet-to-star mass ratio distribution, we need a larger microlens exoplanet sample.
 The MOA collaboration has been working to obtain this extended sample, and will have more than 50 new planets, including the planet presented in this paper.
+Meanwhile, the KMTNet collaboration is also working on a sample, predicting about 120 planets from 2016 to 2019.
+It is important to notice that the specifications of the telescopes and their cadence and sensitivity are different, therefore, both analysis are necessary.

 In Section~\ref{sec:lens_system_properties}, we discussed the Bayesian priors used for the analysis of the lens system properties subject to the microlensing light curve constraints.
 In almost all previous analyses with similar light curve constraints, it has been assumed that all host stars have an equal probability to host the planet with the measured mass ratio ($q = 1.52_{-0.31}^{+0.39} \times 10^{-4}$ for this event).
 However, \citet{bhattacharya2021moa} have shown that higher mass host stars appear to be more likely for the planets that the microlensing method is sensitive to.
 This is somewhat similar to earlier findings from radial velocity \citep{johnson2007new,johnson2010giant} and direct detection \citep{nielsen2019gemini} surveys.
 However, both of these analyses considered planet hosting probabilities at fixed planet mass instead of fixed mass ratio.
 Since lower mass ratio planets are more common \citep{suzuki2016exoplanet}, for mass ratios $\geq 10^{-4}$, the demonstration that higher mass hosts are more likely for a fixed mass ratio is stronger than the same claim at fixed planet mass.
 If the planet hosting probability was independent of host mass at fixed mass ratio, the hosting probability would be higher for higher mass hosts at fixed planet mass, since this implies a larger mass ratio, $q$, for the lower mass hosts (as long as $\geq 10^{-4}$).